webdevphilh/webdevphilh/README.md

 - 🔭 I’m currently working on ...
 - frontend mentor challenges, to train my scss/html skills
 - learning some beginner JavaScript
+- atm Im working on a website-sideproject where the user compares a digital library with a local library to locate books that doesn´t need to be scanned for digitalisation.

 - 🤔 I’m looking for ...